RalphHightower/GM-Canada-OnStar-2G-Sunset/HightowerCarsAffected.md

 | Parts Description | Part Number | Price |
 |-------------------|-------------|-------|
 | Hood Latch - GM (20765278) | 20765278 | $130.84 (GMD) |

+[^1]: 2014 Chevrolet Cruz will be sold.
+Cruz is on its fourth turbocharger (counting the one installed at the factory).